 Epsom Salt is highly recommended by expert growers to be used on your vegetables but also in the landscape.

 It is fairly safe, inexpensive and the benefits of adding it to soil to improve plants is well worth the cost.

 It has been used in gardens for hundreds of years as a “natural fertilizer”.
 When sprayed or diluted and used as a drench liquid it is much more quickly “available” for use by plants.

 Better Flowering, More & Stronger Blooms – Although there is no “firm” scientific study to back the claim… many seasoned gardeners swear that the addition of Epsom salt to their flower garden greatly improves the plant health, color and textures of the flowers they grow.

 Plants are stronger and produce more blooms.
-Incorporate Epsom slat into the soil at time of planting and also use as a liquid when watering every 2 to 3 weeks on a regular basis.
+Incorporate Epsom salts into the soil at the time of planting and also use as a liquid when watering every 2 to 3 weeks on a regular basis.

 Azaleas & Rhododendron – Helps produce more flowers and help plants from turning “yellow” from sulfate deficiency.
 Apply 1 tablespoon per 9 square feet over the root zone every 2-4 weeks.

 Fruit Trees – Producing fruit is a long process for a tree.
 Magnesium levels often drop during this “long season” where applications of Epson salt can be of great benefit.